-- 7-night “Tulips and Windmills” (April & May) and “Dutch & Belgian Waterways” (July and August) cruises, both beginning and ending with overnight stays in Amsterdam.
+- 7-night “Tulips and Windmills” (April-May) and “Dutch and Belgian Waterways” (July and August) cruises, both beginning and ending with overnight stays in Amsterdam.
 Ports of call include Kinderdijk, Hoorn, Rotterdam, Middleburg, Ghent, and Antwerp.

 - 7-night “Legendary Rhine” cruise from Basel to Amsterdam with calls in Cologne, Rudesheim, Mannheim, and Strasbourg.